Dedicated Bike Lanes May Be Coming to Charlotte — Bike Accidents and Safety Tips

 - Keep all reflectors in good condition — likewise, your bike should have several reflectors on the front, back and in the spokes of the wheels.
 At night, these can be seen in the headlights of vehicles and, thus, provide warning and make it safer for you.

-- Only one rider — most bicycle are designed to carry only one person at one time.
+- Only one rider — most bicycles are designed to carry only one person at one time.
 Being safe means only having one rider.

 - Carry child only in proper devices — if you are carrying a child with you, proceed with extra caution, avoid areas of high vehicular traffic and make sure you have a sling or a child seat or a trailer designed and approved for carrying children.